03 Aug 4 Blogging Lessons Learned The Hard Way

 The last big takeaway I’ve learned in my experience running online businesses is that you’re never too experienced to stop learning.
 I have so much admiration and respect for guys like Brian Dean and Neil Patel, both for what they know, and also for how they’re always on a quest to learn more.

 I’ve worked with a countless amount of bloggers who think they’ve made it and don’t need to learn any more.
-But here’s the harsh reality: arrogance breeds competence, and competence results in a big big fall.
+But here’s the harsh reality: arrogance breeds complacency, and complacency results in a big big fall.
 I’ve been at the top of the rankings only to get hit with an algorithm penalty, or been surpassed by a competitor that implemented some type of cutting-edge method I had never heard of.

 What I took away: